-I have an exam in TJTA-1113 tomorrow.
+I have an exam tomorrow, course code TJTA-1113 to be specific.
 I need to study the course material as I've had an extremely frustrating experience assimilating the course syllabus.
 Of course, I could've put in more effort and not left it to the last moments to study, but the course material has been presented in an extremely inefficient way.
 At least from my perspective.

 Hence, my stress making its' comeback.
 The year hasn't exactly been easy either and I think 2020 wasn't maybe such a good time to end my work contract and move onto social benefits for the foreseeable near future.

 Despite all this, I found it necessary to write yet another vent at 5 am about social media and how it annoys the living shit out of me at the moment.
 Currently, I have at least a handful of